6 ways to consolidate credit card debt

 Home equity loans allow people to borrow money by using their home as collateral.
 The amount you’re able to borrow is determined in part by how much equity you have in your home.
 You can estimate this number by subtracting how much you owe on your mortgage from the current market value of the property.

 If you receive a home equity loan in a lump sum, you could use those funds to pay down other debts, including credit cards.

 Home equity loans usually have a fixed rate, which means the rate won’t change over time.
 But it’s worth confirming before accepting a loan.
 If you’re considering a home equity loan, it also helps to examine whether there are other fees and costs that could make it more expensive than your original debt.

 HELOCs, on the other hand, usually have variable interest rates, which means payments could change from month to month.
-And instead of receiving a lump-sum loan, HELOCs usually function like a credit card.
+And unlike a lump-sum loan, HELOCs usually function like a credit card.
 But these types of loans can vary widely.
 Specifics like when and how you can borrow money and the repayment terms can be unique to your loan.

 Like home equity loans, HELOCs could put your home at risk if you are unable to pay.
 It’s wise to carefully examine and understand the details of each method before accepting one.

 Here are some frequently asked questions about credit card debt consolidation:

 What are the benefits of consolidating credit card debt?